 Step 2: Automate

 Once a process map is in place, it becomes much easier to identify the potential for improvements in processes.
 This is where automation comes into play.
-By using automated workflow technology, you can automate tasks within the processes you’ve created, allowing tasks to be diverted from user to user automatically according to the established workflow.
+By using automated workflow technology, you can automate tasks within the processes you’ve created, allowing tasks to automatically be progressed from user to user, according to the established workflow.

-Here’s a look through these valuable automation tools in more detail.
+Here’s a closer look at these valuable automation tools:

 Many of the documents that businesses rely on are structurally very similar, such as sales proposals, contracts, or work orders.
 Often, the only thing that changes between each iteration is personal information, much of which can be sourced automatically from their CRM.